 - Mentally commit to going backpacking, and say it out loud to some close friends, family, or on announce it on social media to help keep you accountable and get some support.

 - Pick dates that work for you and fall into a pleasant time of year regarding weather and temperature.
+Getting comfortable with your gear and with yourself in the wilderness is a feat in and of itself, you don’t need to add battling a snow storm on top of that for your first trip!
+(In my opinion.)

 - Pick a trail by doing a quick internet search of trails in your area or ask other locals where the good spots are.
 Most websites will have info or reviews stating the trail’s difficulty level – start off easy or intermediate if you’re already in good shape.
 Look for trails that are at least 15 miles or longer for a multi-day trip.
+Staying close(r) to home can add a layer of comfort and confidence since you’re already familiar with the local climate, wildlife and know where to get help or supplies if you need them.

 - Pack your pack and off you go!